LateefMedley/Thinkful/Capstones/Unsupervised Capstone/README.md

 ipynb models and a game data analysis

-***Note - The League Analysis and Model.ipynb file contains an analysis and tests the MLP I built vs a GBC

-        - The League_Analysis_and_Unsupervised_Models.ipynb file contains an analysis using t-SNE and only uses unsupervised models to predict a winner
+***Note - The League Analysis and Model.ipynb file contains an analysis and tests the MLP I built vs a GBCand The League_Analysis_and_Unsupervised_Models.ipynb file contains an analysis including t-SNE and only uses unsupervised models to predict a winner

 ### Content - Data